 Useful contacts

-Here you will find a selection of specialist organisations and independent companies that provide advice, assistance and services to help disabled people get out and about in Britain.
+Here are some specialist organisations and independent companies who give advice, assistance, and services to help disabled people get out and about in Britain.

 Getting around